SergioCoboLopez/ELN_Sergio/docs/may_23/week_1.md

 **W** Transient.
 Put figures and captions in draft of the paper.

 Tomorrow:
-Meeting Jenna and Forest.
+Meeting Jenna and Forest. - done
-Outline of the ESA conference.
+Outline of the ESA conference. - done (somehow)
 Read draft and take notes of what needs to be changed.
 Do a grammarly read.
 Go back to figure of criticals and decide what needs to be done - 20 minutes